s-h-a-d-o-w/esbuild-plugin-node-worker/README.md

 This esbuild plugin automatically bundles Node.js workers that are used in the source code that you are building.

+They are emitted as separate chunks in a `workers` directory, hashed to prevent name collisions.

 ## Usage

 ```typescript